-• Expectation that additional DfE/STA reports e.g. tables checking, IDSRs, etc will be forwarded to Education Directors within 24 hours of release Standardised format used (Appendix D) Set dates for submission of school improvement priorities Output Directors Output overview sheet and completed SIP to Education Directors which must be adhered to Consistent format in place Dfc datas adhared to DfE dates adhered to Consistent format in place DfE dates adhered to Standardised format used (Appendix E) Set dates for submission of SEF to Education Directors which must be adhered to Standardised format for use in peer reviews (Appendix G) Standardised format for use in external reviews (Appendix H) Standardised stakeholder surveys (Appendix I) Standardised format for HT performance management Consistent format for Headteacher's report to LGB in place to ensure that the information provided for local governors is necessary and similar across the Trust Agreed calendar of LGB meeting windows Aligned STOCCAT email addresses Aligned communication platforms Standard IT specifications Common approaches to ensuring GDPR compliance Common approaches to ensuring Cyber Security standards are met Common approaches to IT Support Common approaches to monitoring and filtering
+Consistent approach to target setting and reporting through MIS Consistent approach to reporting to LGBs by HTs and to Trust Board by CPO/RPO. • Expectation that additional DfE/STA reports e.g. tables checking, IDSRs, etc. will be forwarded to CPO/RPO within 24 hours of release SCHOOL IMPROVEMENT PLANS Standardised format used (Appendix D) Set dates for submission of school improvement priorities overview sheet and completed SIP to CPO/RPO which must be adhered to PUPIL PREMIUM STRATEGY Consistent format in placeDfE dates adhered to PE AND SPORTS PREMIUM REPORT Consistent format in placeDfE dates adhered to SELF EVALUATION SUMMARY (SEF) Standardised format used (Appendix E) Set dates for submission of SEF to CPO/RPO which must be adhered to SCHOOL REVIEWS Standardised format for use in peer reviews (Appendix G) Standardised format for use in CPO/RPO reviews (Appendix H) Standardised stakeholder surveys (Appendix I) LOCAL GOVERNING BODY Standardised format for HT performance management Consistent format for Headteacher's report to LGB in place to ensure that the information provided for local governors is necessary and similar across the Trust Agreed calendar of LGB meeting windows DIGITAL & IT Aligned STOCCAT email addresses Aligned communication platforms Standard IT specifications Common approaches to ensuring GDPR compliance Common approaches to ensuring Cyber Security standards are met Common approaches to IT Support Common approaches to monitoring and filtering